mozilla-l10n/documentation/src/products/firefox_desktop/fluent_migrations.md

 This is needed for several reasons:
 * Pontoon takes a lot of time processing this amount of changes, creating a bottleneck in the sync for all projects.
+* It removes the chance of conflicts in the l10n repository between the running migration and Pontoon committing changes for other projects.
 * The migrated strings need to be added in the same cycle as the new strings for the source language (`en-US`).
 If they’re added before, Pontoon will ignore them, creating a misalignment between internal database and l10n repositories.
 If they’re added after, these strings will be displayed as missing in Pontoon, and some locales might try to translate them while it’s not needed.

 The last step here is to make sure that the current sync process has completed, then increase the resources assigned to the Heroku worker: